elliotwutingfeng/railrailrail/docs/MISC.md

 ### Station code

 - For convenience, instead of the old scheme (e.g. W2, E11), networks before 2001 will use the contemporary station code scheme (e.g. EW14, NS11).
-- Likewise, the Changi Airport Branch stations (before TEL conversion) will only use the "CG" line code instead of their old "EW" line codes.
+- Likewise, the Changi Airport Branch stations (before TELe conversion) will only use the "CG" line code instead of their old "EW" line codes.

 ### Travel duration